image bio

 Coenzyme Q10, oftentimes referred to as CoQ10, is a powerful antioxidant naturally found in the body and in many food sources.
 Also known as ubiquinone, CoQ10 is an essential component of cells needed for energy production.
 It is produced by the body and aids in the growth and maintenance of cells.

-CoQ10 has shown a great deal of promise for those experiencing infertility, being linked to improving egg health, reducing oxidative stress, and providing overall fertility support.1 Although better quality and larger human studies are needed, CoQ10 represents little risk, has few side effects, and will likely improve overall health parameters beyond fertility.
+CoQ10 has shown a great deal of promise for those experiencing infertility, being linked to improving egg health, reducing oxidative stress, and providing overall fertility support.1 Although better quality and larger human studies are needed, CoQ10 treatment represents little risk, has few side effects, and will likely improve overall health parameters beyond fertility outcomes.
 Here are the most common questions I get about CoQ10 fertility benefits and function.

 Is CoQ10 an Antioxidant (and What Does That Mean Anyways)?